La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 This cenote is the one I regret not having seen.
 It’s structured like a tunnel with 7 entrances ( 7 Bocas means 7 mouths in Spanish.
 And you can swim through the tunnel itself.

-There is a small stair to enter and it’s very deep and quite challenging, if not dangerous to scuba diving.
+There is a small stair to enter, and it’s very deep and quite challenging, if not dangerous, for scuba diving.
 It’s located at km 16.
 (12miles)

 3. Cenote Verde Lucero